DavidAnson/markdownlint-rule-extended-ascii/README.md

 ### Customize

-If using a JSON [`markdownlint` configuration object][markdownlint-config] object to set the `ascii-only` parameter:
+If using a JSON [`markdownlint` configuration object][markdownlint-config] to set the `ascii-only` parameter:

 ```json
 {